npat-efault/picocom/README.md

 Repeat (create user account, set password) for every port you want to give access to.

 You 're set.
-All a user has to do to remotelly access the console connected to termbox's `/dev/ttyS0` port, is:
+All a user has to do to remotely access the console connected to termbox's `/dev/ttyS0` port, is:

 	ssh ttyS0@termbox